EDI Banner

 LOOKING AHEAD

-As we begin 2022, the CPS is eager to continue to develop new ways of engaging diverse communities.
+As we look ahead to 2023, the CPS is eager to continue to develop new ways of engaging diverse communities.
 We recognize that while efforts have been made to prioritize equity, diversity and inclusivity, there is still much to be done.

-Some of the initiatives that we look forward to achieving this year include:
+Some of the initiatives that we look forward to achieving in 2023

-The information contained here has provided a summary of the work of the CPS since 2020 towards becoming an organization that is reflective and understanding of the communities it serves.
+This is a summary of the work of the CPS in the year 2022 towards becoming an organization that is reflective and understanding of the communities it serves.
 While the work has only just begun, the CPS is eager to continue to execute actions and positive changes within our organization and throughout the community, in order to further build trust, enhance our relationship with diverse communities, address systemic barriers and create a diverse workplace, with a culturally competent membership.

 We look forward to continuing to serve the communities of Cornwall and developing new ways of engaging diverse populations.